- Provide insights into the theory and practice of governance in modern real world situations and different types of organisations;

 He is the Company Law Correspondent for the Commercial Law Practitioner and the editor of the Irish Business Law Review, as well as the Programme Leader for the UCD/Law Society of Ireland Finuas Network Diploma in International Financial Services Law.

 Ros is a highly experienced executive with a career spanning almost 20 years working with the Board and Executive of two of Ireland’s largest and most-respected companies: CRH plc, where she was Head of Group Compliance & Ethics, and Smurfit Kappa Group plc.
-She is a partner in Acorn Governance Solutions, a consulting firm providing advice and leadership training in governance, culture, risk, compliance and business integrity and she lectures on these topics with UCD Smurfit Graduate Business School, the Institute of Directors, the Institute of Banking and Chartered Accountants Ireland.
-Ros is also a member of the board and audit and risk committees of Bank of Montreal (Ireland) plc, and sits on the board of the Food Safety Authority of Ireland and the Royal Victoria Eye & Ear Hospital.
+She is a partner in Acorn Governance Solutions, a consulting firm providing advice and leadership training in governance, culture, risk, compliance and business integrity and she lectures on these topics with UCD Smurfit Graduate Business School and the Institute of Directors.

 Ken is a fellow of Chartered Accountants Ireland, fellow of the Institute of Banking and completed his accounting training with PwC.
 He graduated from University College Cork with a BComm, from University College Dublin with an MBS and is a former accounting and finance lecturer at the University of Limerick.